 What is the average EBITDA multiple for dental practices?

-An EBITDA multiple is the ratio of enterprise value to earnings before interest, taxes, depreciation, and amortization, used to value a practice for sale.
+An EBITDA multiple is the ratio of enterprise value to earnings before interest, taxes, depreciation, and amortization, used to value a dental practice for sale.

 The detail